- Measles is one of the leading causes of death among young children even though a safe and cost-effective vaccine is

 - Measles vaccination resulted in a 84% drop in measles deaths between 2000 and 2016 worldwide.

 Measles is a highly contagious, serious disease caused by a virus.
 In 1980, before widespread vaccination, measles caused an estimated 2.6 million deaths each year.

-Measles is caused by a virus in the paramyxovirus family.
-The measles virus normally grows in the cells that line the back of the throat and lungs.
+Measles is caused by a virus in the paramyxovirus family and it is normally passed through direct contact and through the air.
+The virus infects the mucous membranes, then spreads throughout the body.
 Measles is a human disease and is not known to occur in animals.

 Signs and symptoms

-The first sign of measles is usually a high fever, which begins about 10 to 12 days after exposure to the virus, and lasts four to seven days.
+The first sign of measles is usually a high fever, which begins about 10 to 12 days after exposure to the virus, and lasts 4 to 7 days.
 A runny nose, a cough, red and watery eyes, and small white spots inside the cheeks can develop in the initial stage.
 After several days, a rash erupts, usually on the face and upper neck.
-Over about three days, the rash spreads, eventually reaching the hands and feet.
+Over about 3 days, the rash spreads, eventually reaching the hands and feet.
 The rash lasts for 5 to 6 days, and then fades.
-On average, the rash occurs 14 days after exposure to the virus (within a range of seven to 18 days).
+On average, the rash occurs 14 days after exposure to the virus (within a range of 7 to 18 days).

 Most measles-related deaths are caused by complications associated with the disease.
 Complications are more common in children under the age of 5, or adults over the age of 20.
 The most serious complications include blindness, encephalitis (an infection that causes brain swelling), severe diarrhoea and related dehydration, ear infections, or severe respiratory infections such as pneumonia.
 Severe measles is more likely among poorly nourished young children, especially those with insufficient vitamin A, or whose immune systems have been weakened by HIV/AIDS or other diseases.